Streamlined IRS Tax Compliance for U.S. Expats Living in Canada

 - All non-compliance was the result of non-willful conduct.

 For eligible U.S. taxpayers living within the borders of the United States, the only penalty they will be responsible for is a miscellaneous offshore penalty equal to 5 percent of the foreign financial assets that gave rise to the tax compliance issue.
 This is a significant discount compare to the standard streamlined procedure offshore penalty of 27.5 or 50 percent.
 If the IRS discovers your failure to disclose these accounts, penalties become even more severe.

 Rely on Our Offshore Tax Experience

 Ted Kleinman of US Tax Help is proud to provide tax services to U.S. taxpayers living in the United States, Canada, and throughout the world.
-To schedule a free and confidential tax consultation, call 1-800-810-9312 or contact us online today.
+To schedule a free and confidential tax consultation, schedule an appointment or contact us online today.